vanutech/web-documentation/docs/app-info/adddevice.md

 sidebar_position: 2
 ---

-# How to add a Device?
+# How to add a zatobox Device?

 A device can only be added through the android or ios app.